Top 10 Extinct plants in India with pictures

-Because of human actions and natural disasters, many plants that once thrived on Earth have gone extinct.
-And if some went the way of extinction due to things beyond our dominion, others succumbed to habitat destruction and overuse of our natural resources.
-In recent centuries, large-scale deforestation and environmental destruction are responsible for the extinction of innumerous plant species.
-Here is a list of the Top 10 extinct plants in India, amongst the many that have disappeared, as a reminder of the fine balance between nature and human development, Their extinction is the permanent loss of biodiversity.
+Due to human functions and natural disasters, many plants that once flourished on Earth have become extinct.
+And if something went out to extinct due to things beyond our dominance, others died for housing destruction and overweight of our natural resources.
+In recent centuries, large -scale deforestation and environmental destruction are responsible for the extinction of innumerable plant species.
+Here is a list of top 10 extinct plants in India, which have disappeared, which are in memory of the right balance between nature and human development, their extinction is a permanent loss of biodiversity.

 Table of Contents